 The toxic culture

 This isn't a problem in every school, but it does exist and sooner of later you will experience it.
-This normally involves airing dirty laundry in public, discrimination, dirty tricks and bullying.
+This normally involves airing dirty laundry in public, discrimination, racist behaviour, dirty tricks and bullying.
 One example is giving the thumbs down on people's Youtube videos and writing negative comments.
 It happens a lot in Taiji communities and I'm sure other styles get this too.
 If i'm not doing it properly, please send me a polite message to enlighten me.
 People spend a lot of time and effort making videos and we don't deserve this treatment.
 However, if the forms that you do are indeed better, then please make a video for us to critique or show us how it should be done.
 I believe a lot of people have been a victim of toxic culture in martial arts, including myself.
 What can we do?
 Well, we must rise about it and move on.
 At the end of the day, your conduct and your karma are linked.

 Good sensei, bad sensei